Mistium/Origin-OS/Websites/origin.web/docs/osl/Arrays.md

 2. **list array "delete" "index"**:
    - Deletes the element at the specified "index" in the "array."

 These commands and methods are valuable for working with arrays and strings, allowing for various data manipulation and extraction operations.
-However, it's important to note that the "list array" commands are deprecated and no longer supported in newer versions of Origin above 150.
+However, it's important to note that the "list" commands are deprecated and are no longer supported in newer versions of Origin above 150.